Friends of Oaks Park

 Following on from the success of our Platinum Jubilee Copse, we have moved on to our new tree planting programme, starting with 5 elms and 10 flowering cherries.
 These were planted by their sponsors on 22nd February.

-3 elms only available for sponsorship.
+Only 3 elms left for sponsorship.
 Please email for more information.

 Come and help us keep our park neat and tidy.
 Bring some gloves, bags and pickers will be provided.